 New Orleans & Company and its tourism partners maintain great relationships with the New Orleans Police Department (NOPD).
 The NOPD's senior leadership team is happy to meet with New Orleans & Company customers about their specific groups.
 In addition, New Orleans & Company informs the top leadership of the NOPD of the complete convention and visitor schedule so they may provide customized coverage in areas where specific events are occurring.

 Visitors to New Orleans can expect:

 Crime exists in all major cities.
-In New Orleans, the vast majority of violent crime is targeted criminal-on-criminal drug and retaliation acts which occur in inner-city neighborhoods.
+In New Orleans, the vast majority of violent crime is targeted criminal-on-criminal drug and retaliation acts that occur in inner-city neighborhoods.
 As with any destination, we recommend that vacationers and convention attendees practice common sense and do not wander into deserted, non-tourist areas of the city.

 The City of New Orleans and State of Louisiana have implemented a unified emergency communications plan to ensure the timely flow of information across the region in emergency situations.
 A comprehensive and effective city-wide emergency communications plan for the Greater New Orleans tourism industry has been developed for visitors.

 Today, New Orleans is proud to not only be the nation's leader in fun, food, music and major cultural and sporting events, but now to be the most sophisticated destination in the world in all levels of emergency planning, execution and visitor management.

 Following Hurricanes Katrina and Rita in 2005, the U.S. Army Corps of Engineers was authorized and funded to design and construct the Hurricane and Storm Damage Risk Reduction System for southeast Louisiana.